 A streamlined closet can make a big difference in how you begin your day!
 To have a low-stress, hassle-free morning (in the clothes department, that is), a decluttered closet is the way to go.
 Read on to learn how to declutter your closet in just 5 simple steps.

-Before we dive into the closet, I’d like to let you know that this post is one of many in a series on How to Declutter Your Home.
+Before we dive into the closet, I’d like to let you know that this post is one of many on How to Declutter Your Home.

 STEP 1 | Get Serious About Decluttering